anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Friendship is almost always the union of a part of one mind with the part of another; people are friends in spots.
+Quote: So long as a person is capable of self-renewal they are a living being.

-By: George Santayana
+By: Henri-Frédéric Amiel